jcbjohnson/hello-world/README.md

 Kirsten:
 1. I was burned in a terrible pickle accident.
-2. I was hit by a taco truck and given 8 tacos as compensation.
 3. My Uncle used to give me liver paté for Christmas.